 🗺️ Address: New Change, London EC4M 9AF 🚇 How to get there: Take the tube to either Mansion House Station (in Zone 1 on the Circle and District lines) and then walk for 2 mins or to St. Paul's Station (in Zone 1 on the Central line) and then walk for 4 mins

 6. St. Pancras Renaissance Hotel — One of the Most Epic Photoshoot Locations in London

 The splendid St. Pancras Renaissance Hotel is definitely one of the most Instagrammable places in London.
 Its detailed interior design is absolutely jaw-dropping, and strolling on the beautiful main staircase leading to the guest rooms feels like walking inside a fairytale.

-The iconic staircase in this hotel was made extra wide so that women could pass by each other in their large bustle dresses back in the days.
-It’s also where the Spice Girls filmed their Wannabe music video!
-You can find tons of creative angles to shoot from here, so take your time and most of all — don’t forget to soak in the surreal beauty of this place!
+The iconic staircase in this hotel was made extra wide so that women could pass by each other in their large bustle dresses back in the day.
+It’s also where the Spice Girls filmed their ‘Wannabe’ music video!
+You can find tons of creative angles to shoot from here, so take your time and most of all — don’t forget to soak up the surreal beauty of this place!

-📸 Important note: Only hotel guests are allowed to take photos inside this hotel, and they’re very strict about it.
+📸 Important note: Only hotel guests are allowed to take photos here, and they’re very strict about it.
 The location of this hotel is as central as it gets, and it’s definitely one of the best places to stay in London.
 The King’s Cross & St Pancras International station is literally right next door, and it’s the most well-connected station in the city.

 🗺️ Address: Euston Rd, Kings Cross, London NW1 2AR 🚇 How to get there: Take the tube to King's Cross Station (in Zone 1 on the Circle, Hammersmith & City, Metropolitan, Northern, Piccadilly, and Victoria lines) — it's literally right next to the station